aki2o/emacs-pophint/README.md

 ### Show hints when isearch

-When you execute `isearch-exit` after `isearch`, by default it's bound to \"RET\", show hints and move the selected point.
+When you execute `isearch-exit` after `isearch`, by default it's bound to "RET", show hints and move the selected point.
 You can customize this behavior.

 Install/Configuration